 - Soft drinks and soda (contain addictive preservatives and chemicals)

 I could have added more to the list, but I don’t want to lose you.
-Please continue reading this article.
 In no way am I suggesting that you cannot eat these foods.
+This decision must be your own of course.
 It’s just that there are better choices.
 Yes, much better choices!

 Because, when we eat real foods we don’t have to think about nutrition.
 Good nutrition just happens naturally.